superRaytin/paginationjs/docs/en.md

 className: 'paginationjs-theme-blue paginationjs-big'
 ```

-If you need a custom style, you can add CSS class `custom-paginationjs`.
+If you want to fully customize the style, you can add `custom-paginationjs` to the `className` option.

 # Configuring Defaults
 Pagination.js exposes its default options via the `$.fn.pagination.defaults` object.
 Properties changed in this object (same properties configurable through the constructor) will take effect for every instance created after the change.